Driver License Secondary Review Referral Process (FFDL 3)

 - Consular ID card

-Identification card(s) must include a photograph of the applicant issued by the U.S. government or a government within the U.S.
+ID card(s) must include a photograph of the applicant issued by the United States government or a government within the United States.

 - Birth document including: